carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 can be spread across many files.
 This lesson will focus on the DSL2 syntax, as it is the more up-to-date way of writing Nextflow workflows.

-### Workflows, Processes and Channels
+### Processes, Channels, and Workflows

-In practice a Nextflow pipeline is a script made by joining together different commands in process blocks.
-Each process can be written in any scripting language that can be executed by the Linux platform (Bash, Perl, Ruby, Python, etc.).
+Nextflow workflows have three main parts; `process`es, `channel`s, and `workflow`s.
+Processes describe a task to be run.
+A process script can be written in any scripting language that can be executed by the Linux platform (Bash, Perl, Ruby, Python, etc.).

-Processes create a task for each complete input set.
-Each task is executed independently, and can not interact with another task.
-The only way data can be passed between processes is via asynchronous queues, called `channels` in Nextflow.
+Processes spawn a task for each complete input set.
+Each task is executed independently, and cannot interact with another task.
+The only way data can be passed between process tasks is via asynchronous queues, called channels.

-Processes uses these channels to define inputs and outputs.
-The interaction between processes, and ultimately the pipeline execution flow itself, is implicitly defined by these input and output declarations.
+Processes define inputs and outputs for a task.
+Channels are then used to manipulate the flow of data from one process to the next.
+The interaction between processes, and ultimately the pipeline execution flow itself, is then explicitly defined in a workflow block.

 In the following example we have a channel containing three elements, e.g., 3 data files.
 We have a process that takes the channel as input.
-The fact that the channel has three elements would mean that three independent instances (tasks) of that process are being run in parallel.
-The tasks then generate three outputs, that are used as input for another process.
+Since the channel has three elements, three independent instances (tasks) of that process are run in parallel.
+Each task generates an output, that is passed to another channel, which is used as input for the next process.

 <p align="center">
    <img alt="Processes and channels" src="../fig/channel-process_fqc.png" width="500">
    <br>
    <em>Nextflow process flow diagram</em>
 </p>

 ### Workflow Execution